 Google Cloud Fundamentals for AWS Professionals

 This course with labs introduces AWS professionals to the core capabilities of Google Cloud Platform (GCP) in the four technology pillars: networking, compute, storage, and database.
-It is designed for AWS Solution Architects and SysOps Administrators familiar with AWS features and setup and want to gain experience configuring GCP products immediately.
+It is designed for AWS Solution Architects and SysOps Administrators familiar with AWS features and setup who want to gain experience configuring GCP products immediately.
 With presentations, demos, and hands-on labs, participants get details of similarities, differences, and initial how-tos quickly.

 This course teaches participants the following skills: